cjcodes/cjcodes.com/content/manager-docs/feedback.md

 ### SLA
 Feedback should be given while the context is fresh in both the giver and receiver's minds.
 As a general rule, therefore, I try to provide all feedback **within 2 business days** of the *situation* whenever possible (factoring out PTO, async communication, and other factors).
 After 2 days, the giver may have moved on or even lost the motivation to provide the feedback in the first place.

-## Receiving Feedback
+## Receiving Developmental Feedback
 Giving feedback is only half of the equation.
 You also need to be good at *receiving* feedback.
-I have some notes on this below, but Hays has a [good primer](https://social.hays.com/2019/02/04/receiving-feedback-work/) on the subject.
+This section outlines some standards for receiving developmental feedback (the kind not related to your job performance) from your peers.
+Hays also has a [good primer](https://social.hays.com/2019/02/04/receiving-feedback-work/) on the subject.

 The act of delivering feedback is stressful.
 Your response to the feedback will be coming at a moment when the giver is at a very vulnerable place: they're taking a big risk to give you feedback.
 Which leads to my first rule of receiving feedback: